ambertav/ctc-simulator/README.md

 ./bin/app
 ```

 The simulator runs with no additional configuration required.
 It automatically preprocesses raw data archives for the NYC Subway, Metro North, and Long Island Railroad systems by unzipping and cleaning files into the `data/` directory.
 Using these processed files, the simulation constructs detailed transit graphs for each rail system.
-All simulation events are logged to `logs/sim.txt`.
+All simulation schedules are written to the `schedule/` directory and all simulation events are logged to `logs/` directory, each grouped by transit system.

 ### Run with Docker
 ```bash